samsuh/2025-learnings/README.md

 11/15 - went to teddy swims concert. was surprisingly hard to find someone to go with. people take so long to respond, maybe i should just send a blast out and whoever responds first goes. idk. i prob wouldve been better off going solo, but it was better that i went at all.

+11/16 - going to fly in bingdo. need an early start.